OptimalBPM/of/broker/README.md

 The broker is a nerve center of the Optimal Framework, it:
 * is a messaging hub
 * provides a mount point for services provided by the plugins
-* presents a replacable web based UI
+* presents a replaceable web based UI
 * provides an API for the database backend
 * provides authentication, permissions and rights
 * does the logging of the system